irmen/prog8/docs/source/syntaxreference.rst

 Variables should be declared with their exact type and size so the compiler can allocate storage for them.
 You can give them an initial value as well.
 That value can be a simple literal value, or an expression.
-If you don't provide an intial value yourself, zero will be used.
+If you don't provide an initial value yourself, zero will be used.
 You can add a ``@zp`` zeropage-tag, to tell the compiler to prioritize it when selecting variables to be put into zeropage (but no guarantees).
 If the ZP is full, the variable will be allocated in normal memory elsewhere.